To take part in one of our trials you must be healthy, aged 18-65, with no medical conditions.

 This will include:

-Your information session
+Your information session if required

 Typically, this is a group information session where a doctor or nurse will go through the trial in detail.
 This is so that you can make an informed choice on whether or not you want to take part.

-After the information session, if you want to go ahead you will have an individual, one-to-one appointment with a doctor or nurse to go through any questions.
+If you want to go ahead you will have an individual, one-to-one appointment with a doctor or nurse to go through any questions.
 You will then be asked to sign a consent form, giving us permission to carry out a medical examination to make sure you are medically suitable for the trial.

 Your medical examination